carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-Note this intrinsic is only verified on AArch64.
+Note this intrinsic is only verified on AArch64 and ARM.

 '``llvm.frameaddress``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^